Skip to main content

 • The Savannah Hospital Training School for Nurses was accredited for the first time by the Board of Examiners of Nurses for Georgia in 1917.

-• The school’s name was changed to the Warren A. Candler Hospital School of Nursing in 1931, one year after the Methodist purchased the interest of the city in the Savannah Hospital.
+• The school’s name was changed to the Warren A. Candler Hospital School of Nursing in 1931, one year after the Methodist Church purchased the city of Savannah's interest in the Savannah Hospital.

-• In 1937, the school made arrangements with Armstrong College of Savannah for part of the curriculum, the basic sciences such as chemistry and biology, to be taught by Armstrong faculty in a college setting.
+• In 1937, the school joined forces with Armstrong Junior College of Savannah for the basic sciences such as chemistry and biology, to be taught by Armstrong faculty in a college setting.

 • By 1960, Armstrong College faculty taught nursing school students English, psychology, sociology, biology or anatomy, chemistry, microbiology, nutrition and physical education.
 Meanwhile, the basic nursing fundamentals – medical, surgical and obstetrical nursing – were still taught by Candler Nursing School faculty.